 In applications where there is a modulating compressor, it is common for the first compressor to be the one that modulates.
 The zone coordinator has a variety of supply target sequences for both modulating and staging compressors.
-For more information on sequences, reference page 40.
+For more information on sequences, reference to "Variable Temperature Linked to Staging" on page 46.